MattN-HB/aws-solutions-architect/README.md

    ![image](https://user-images.githubusercontent.com/44328319/130428655-55684d2a-b610-45b4-9b16-2626be491af8.png)

  * Decouple services with swf and sqs
  * Cloud formation: Use the **CreationPolicy attribute when you want to wait on resource** configuration actions before stack creation proceeds.
+Using `cfn-signal` to point to resource
  * Redshift = bigdata and business intelligence analytics
  * Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools (e.g. splunk, elk,s3)